devidw/invoice/README.md

 ## **Notes**
-- best experience in Chromium based browsers (Chrome, Edge, Opera)
-- recommended printing settings (Chromium):
+Best experience in Chromium based browsers (Chrome, Edge, Opera), recommended printing settings for these browsers are as following:

 |option|value|
 |---|---|